 Marine has previously worked as an intern at the International Union for Conservation of Nature’s (IUCN) World Heritage Programme where she worked on the Conservation Outlook Assessment for natural and mixed World Heritage sites.
-She then started working at WCMC where she assisted with the PARCC project providing support with management of the website content and on the Biodiversity and Protected Area Management Programme (BIOPAMA) (Part 1) focusing on providing support to improve the quality of protected areas data in the African, Caribbean and Pacific regions.
+Since working at WCMC, she led the publication of two editions of the United Nations List of Protected Areas, contributed to 3 editions of the Protected Planet Report and other national and regional reports.
+She also worked with many African countries to ensure their protected area network was accurately represented in the WDPA.

 Marine is supporting the programme to keep the WDPA up-to-date, focusing mainly on African and Asian countries as well as the UNESCO Man and Biosphere reserves.
 This includes liaising with and providing technical support to countries to ensure the best available information is updated in the database.